uChip/UGSpi-Touch-Display/PowerManagementPCB/README.md

 Holding down power button for 3 seconds turns off 5V to Raspberry Pi & Display.

 LED Indicator:
-Breathing - power to pi is off
+Breathing - power to pi is off, ready to power on
 On - power to pi is on
 Flashing - Waiting for pi to signal ok to power off
-Off - power to pi is off
+Off - power to pi is off or no power in